 “Mother Earth” is a monumental five-meter high sculpture with the likeness of the human profile.
 This sculpture is conceived as a way to incentivize countries to participate in stopping and reversing climate change, and thus preserve the environment.
 The idea is that each participating country will place Mother Earth in its major city, showing its commitment to helping the environment and as a Symbol of Sustainability.
 To be eligible for receiving Mother Earth, countries must submit their environment-saving actions and timelines to the United Nations.

-As countries announce environment-saving achievements, the Mother Earth Project posts these major accomplishments on its
+As countries announce environment-saving achievements, MEP posts these major accomplishments on its

 Country Achievements page.

 Mother Earth was designed by scientist and public artist Barton Rubenstein, who with his family began the Mother Earth Project.
 The idea that inspired the design of Mother Earth is that man is created from and out of the earth, and that there is an inherent symbiotic relationship between the two.
 This three-dimensional sculpture presents an ethereal pose of a human profile, projecting a vision of universality, with a stainless steel material indicating neither race nor nationality.

 In each country, there are plans to place Mother Earth sculptures next to a water source, such as a river, facing downstream toward the collective oceans, a body of water connecting all nations.
 This symbolic connection acts to strengthen our collective awareness and sense of solidarity.

 next to the Mother Earth sculpture in Washington, DC, along the Potomac River.

 Another five Mother Earth sculptures are scheduled to be installed in 2017 and 30 other countries are presently interested in participating.

 Humans of Mother Earth™

 In addition to engaging countries, MEP is also focused on climate change and environmental issues at a grassroots level.